SamuelSwartzberg/flashcardifying_text_temp/inf.md

-ARIA ⟮roles⟯ define the ⟮main type of component⟯, e.g. ⟮toolbar, banner⟯ ARIA ⟮states⟯ define some property ⟮that can change⟯ ARIA ⟮properties⟯ define some property ⟮that is expected to stay the same⟯ There are four types of aria ⟮states⟯ &amp; ⟮properties⟯: ⟮drag-and-drop⟯, ⟮live region⟯, ⟮relationship⟯, and ⟮widgets⟯
+ARIA ⟮roles⟯ define the ⟮main type of component⟯, e.g. ⟮toolbar, banner⟯ ARIA ⟮states⟯ define some property ⟮that can change⟯ ARIA ⟮properties⟯ define some property ⟮that is expected to stay the same⟯ There are four types of aria ⟮states⟯ ＆ ⟮properties⟯: ⟮drag-and-drop⟯, ⟮live region⟯, ⟮relationship⟯, and ⟮widgets⟯

 the ⟮aria-label⟯ ⟮attribute⟯ is for adding ⟮a text description⟯ of ⟮what something does⟯ where ⟮the actual content doesn't suffice⟯ a reason for using aria-label might be e.g. because a close button is realized ⟮with an icon font/an x⟯